integrallis/stripe_event/README.md

 ### Examples

 The [RailsApps](https://github.com/RailsApps) project by Daniel Kehoe has released an [example Rails 3.2 app](https://github.com/RailsApps/rails-stripe-membership-saas) with recurring billing using Stripe.
-The application uses stripe_event to handle `customer.subscription.deleted` events.
+The application uses StripeEvent to handle `customer.subscription.deleted` events.

 ### Note: 'Test Webhooks' Button on Stripe Dashboard

 This button sends an example event to your webhook urls, including an `id` of `evt_00000000000000`.
-To confirm that Stripe sent the webhook, stripe_event attempts to retrieve the event details from Stripe using the given `id`.
-In this case the event does not exist and stripe_event responds with `401 Unauthorized`.
+To confirm that Stripe sent the webhook, StripeEvent attempts to retrieve the event details from Stripe using the given `id`.
+In this case the event does not exist and StripeEvent responds with `401 Unauthorized`.
 Instead of using the 'Test Webhooks' button, trigger webhooks by using the Stripe Dashboard to create test payments, customers, etc.

 ### License